 Local travel and connecting with locals is going to be a major part of what we do here on Grantourismo.
 Because sometimes it’s the people you meet on your travels, as much as the places you visit, that makes travel meaningful and memorable.

-Whether it’s an all-night conversation with an engaging character on a plane or train, the friendly receptionist on the hotel desk who never forgets your name, the owner of the corner store you buy your groceries from who teaches you a new phrase everyday, or an artist who enlightens you with insights into their culture you never imagined possible, simple or complex, encounters with locals, with strangers who become friends, can really make a trip and become one of the things we treasure most about a travel experience.
+Whether it’s an all-night conversation with an engaging character on a plane or train, the friendly receptionist on the hotel desk who never forgets your name, the owner of the corner store you buy your groceries from who teaches you a new phrase everyday, or an artist who enlightens you with insights into their culture you never imagined possible, simple or complex, encounters with locals — with strangers who become friends — can really make a trip and become one of the things we treasure most about a journey.

 Yet whenever we read (and write) travel guidebooks, the majority of the content is always about the places to go, the things to see, and the stuff to do.

-For us, meeting people has been one of the most pleasurable parts of our work as travel writers — which is why we decided that meeting locals, local travel, living like locals, and learning locally, would be such an integral part of Grantourismo.
+We think so.
+For us, meeting people has been one of the most pleasurable parts of our work as travel writers — which is why we decided that meeting locals, local travel, living like locals, and learning locally, will be at the heart of Grantourismo.

-This quest of ours arose partly out of the frustration we’d experienced working as travel writers where we’ve met people we’ve found fascinating — sculptors and chefs, politicians and poets, musicians and filmmakers — and yet we’ve not been able to spend more time getting to know them.
+This quest of ours arose partly out of the frustration (which you can read about here) that we’d experienced working as travel writers where we’ve met people we’ve found fascinating — sculptors and chefs, politicians and poets, musicians and filmmakers — and yet we’ve not been able to spend more time getting to know them.

 We’ll be tapping into these local perspectives, insights and experiences through our Local Knowledge interview series and filing other posts about interesting locals we encounter under Local Travel in ‘Meet‘.

 Because for us, it’s these kinds of interactions with locals that make the experience of a place all the more enriching and authentic.
 And besides, how many guidebooks can we lug around on the epic journey we’re about to begin?